Tosin0814/Tinster/README.md

 # Next Steps
 - Make Tinster more mobile friendly.
+- Fix issue that causes app to crash if no user is found
 - Change timestamp formatting for creation date & time
 - Add edit comment functionality
 - Prevent full page reload after posting comment or like